Canadian researchers participate in a consortium called internationial

-The first promising results were obtained by a professor the University of Guelph Paul Hebert.
-In a study conducted on specimen the Royal Ontario Museum, he discovered the four new barcode species, the specimen observed having been previously associated awkwardly to other species.
+The first promising results were obtained by a professor University of Guelph, Paul Hebert.
+In a study conducted on specimen the Royal Ontario Museum, he discovered the four new barcode species, the specimens observed having until now been clumsily associated with to other species.

-DNA barcodes are considered as being much more effective that the morphological keys, used until then to identify species.
-However, at this stage the major problem raised by the codes However, before the extent of the new studies that could lead this method, the researchers are confident and believe that walking supply and demand will quickly lower prices.
-Indeed, it is already possible to compare the DNA barcode each other, and determine what percentage of genetic difference between two species.
+DNA barcodes are considered to be much more effective that the morphological keys, used until then to identify species.
+However, at this stage the major problem raised by the codes However, in view of the extent of the new studies that this method, the researchers are confident and believe that walking supply and demand will quickly lower prices.
+Indeed, it is already possible to compare the DNA barcodes with each other, and determine what percentage of genetic difference between two species.
 By